 Ohio Propane, Clean Energy for Over 100 Years

-Propane is a low-carbon fuel alternative, producing far fewer emissions than the equivalent amount of electricity generated from the U.S. grid.
-Plus, it won’t contaminate soil or groundwater because it’s non-toxic (EPA).
+According to the Energy Policy Act of 1992, Propane is a low-carbon fuel alternative, producing far fewer emissions than the equivalent amount of electricity generated from the U.S. grid.

 Thousands of rural Ohio residents are cleaning up the environment using propane for home heating and powering a number of propane appliances and generators.